CarlVanTonder/Spanish-Verb-Conjugator/README.md

 # Spanish-Verb-Conjugator

-A set of bundled algorithms which outputs a list of conjugated spanish verbs depending on mood, tense and person.
+Basic summary: A program which takes an input of a Spanish verb infinitive and outputs a list of all the possible simple conjugations (i.e. not compound).

+More comprehensive outline: